Haksell/gomoku/README.md

 ## todo

+- finish implementing rules
+- `src/rules/` directory
+- handle draws
-- basic ui with correct rules
+- unit test of rules
 - tooltip to show the player piece with some transparency
 - show coordinates of mouse
 - show number of captures
-- `src/rules/` directory
-- unit test of rules
+- show winner (or draw)
 - random bot
 - bot that likes center
 - arena with elo ranking